daviddaiiiii/SAN-PEFT/README.md

-# INIF
+# SAN-PEFT
-Code for 'Implicit Neural Image Field for Biological Microscopy Image Compression'
+Code for 'Neuron and Synapse: Discovering LTD and LTP effects on Parameter Efficient Fine-tuning'

 ## Installation
 First clone the repository by